Jiaming21/US2SWEdiff/README.rst

 .. _step-13-prepare-project-environment:

-Step 1–3: Repeat Previous Instructions
+Step 1–3: Prepare Project Environment
 ======================================

 Repeat **Step 1-3**Step 2** from the *Inference* section to set up the environment，clone the repository and prepare the dataset for inference.